The Office

 “I just want to lie on the beach and eat hot dogs.
 That’s all I’ve ever wanted.” —Kevin Malone, Season 3: Beach Games

 Kevin on his way to the office’s annual beach day is all of us after a busy trade show season.
-We have days where we feel completely drained, physically and mentally.
+We have days attending trade shows where we feel completely drained, physically and mentally.
 That’s why it’s so important to do all the hard work before you get into the post-show slump.
-Set up automated nurture campaigns.
-Segment leads during the show so you easily identify post-show which leads are most valuable.
-Create interest-specific content ahead of time to send to prospects post-show.
-Trust me, your future self will thank you!

-#9 All Events Have Flaws
+#9 All Trade Shows Have Flaws

 “Guess what, I have flaws.
 What are they?
 Oh, I don’t know.
 I sing in the shower.
 Sometimes I spend too much time volunteering.
 Occasionally I’ll hit somebody with my car.
 So sue me.” —Michael Scott, Season 4: Fun Run